ArupAus/lunchtimepython/Session4/session_4_problems.md

 ### longest_line_string

-In the event of a tie for total number of words in a line return the line with the longest string in the line.
+In the event of a tie for total number of words in a line return the line with the longest word in the line.
 Line numbers start at 0 for this problem.

-If 2 lines are exactly the same return the last occurence as your answer.
+If 2 lines are exactly the same return the details of the last occurence as your answer.

 ```py
 def longest_line_string(file_path, split_char):